Proverbs 29:23

 Pride leads downward while humility leads upward.

-23 A man’s pride brings him low, but one of lowly spirit gains honor.
+23 A man’s pride will bring him low, but a humble spirit will obtain honor.

 Pride leads downward while humility leads upward.